oorzc/vscode-mindmap/README.md

 ##  ❓How to use

-Just create a file with the suffix xm or xmind directly.
+Just create a file with the suffix km or xmind directly.

 ## ✨ Plugin Features